clariedm/IDS_Client_Downloads/README.md

 ## Configuring the client Raspberry Pis - Part 3
 # Case 1: The address is 127.0.0.1
-If the adress is 127.0.0.1 then you can run a second file using the following command line in your terminal:
+If the adress is 127.0.0.1 then you can run a second file using the following command lines in your terminal:
 ```
+cd
+cd /home/pi/bin
 bash Executable2.sh
 ```